I’m going to start right off by saying that I love my CGM.

 But that’s small potatoes.

 Much more important is that I’ve started to look beyond the actual numbers, as recommended in Beyond Fingersticks, to see meaning in the swoops, peaks, dips, plateaus, and flat lines in my CGM data plots.
 A rise with a plateau?
 Probably not enough bolus insulin.
 A slow, steady climb or fall?
 Probably an incorrect basal rate or the hangover from exercise (also a basal rate issue).
 A big spike that comes right back down — after a couple hours, that is?
-Maybe I should bolus earlier for food or add something to the meal to slow down the hit.
+Maybe I should bolus earlier for food or add something to the meal to slow down the hit. your input here for SARMs before and After Results: A Complete Guide.
+SARMs are nothing but a group of chemical compounds that interacts with the androgen receptors to provide the desired results.
+SARMs are the new product in the fitness world, and they are gathering much attention that was reserved for steroids and prohormones.
+There three different types of supplements that have attracted many bodybuilders, fitness enthusiasts, and athletes for enhancing their performance drastically.
+Each of these supplements has its own strengths and flaws.
+Steroids are artificial testosterone which is used to replace the testosterone deficiencies or improve their levels.
+As a result, you will have endurance, stamina, and superhuman strength.
+The usage of steroids has cost the medals of many athletes because these things are banned for competing athletes.

 This knowledge is especially empowering.
 For the first time in a long while I have hope that I can improve how I manually do what my pancreas should be doing.
 I’m starting to draw better inferences about the relationship between the actions I take and the effects they have on my blood glucose.
 And because the CGM has low and high alarms that act as a safety net and early warning system, I feel more confident in giving some of the larger insulin boluses that I’ve been too chickenshit in the past to take.
 Back in the pre-CGM days, I didn’t have the level of trust in those recommendations that I really needed in order to “do the right thing.”
 Now . . . well, I’m getting there.